cetic/fadi/doc/USERMANAGEMENT.md

 ## Creating groups

-The LDAP protocol doesn’t define how programs function either on the server or client, but the messages exchanged between an LDAP server and an LDAP client, to manage your users well you need to know how to create users/groups in the ldap server and then you need to assign every user/group to the right service or application **through the application's configuration on the `values.yaml` file**.
+To manage your users you need to know how to create users/groups in the ldap server and then you need to assign every user/group to the right service or application **through the application's configuration on the `values.yaml` file**.

-We are going to create a group called **devs** and add a user in that group and then **configure each service** to authenticate that particular group.
-The LDAP protocol doesn’t define how programs function either on the server or client, but the messages exchanged between an LDAP server and an LDAP client, to manage your users well you need to know how to create users/groups in the ldap server and then you need to assign every user/group to the right service or application **through the application's configuration in the `values.yaml` file**.

 We are going to create a group called **devs** and a group called **admins** and add a user in each group and then **configure each service** to authenticate the newly created users/groups.